AVELA-chair/Orthogonal-Trust-The-Independence-of-Privacy-and-Accuracy-in-Instructor-Evaluations-of-AI-Tools/06-Master_Human_Grading_Sample_Reformatted_v3_final_SOLAR.md

 # 06 — Human Grading Sample

-All 1199 responses in the human grading sample, with the rater's guidance label and correctness mark.

 Raters judged the **guidance**, not the final answer letter:

 - **Yes** — relevant, factually correct, substantive reasoning, with the selected option appearing only in the separate `ANSWER: X` line